The rental module is designed to manage the rental (as opposed to sale) of your Items.

 How it works

 You create a Rental Contract which is similar to creating a sales order.
-Instead of a promised date, you will select an date range.
-After you select a date range, Order time will compute the interval in hours, days, weeks and month.
+Instead of a promised date, you will select the intervals in hours, days, weeks and month at which point Order Time will compute the End Date and Time.

 You will then Add Equipment and select from a list of availalble equipment to rent.
-Using the interval and the rentals pricing grid we will compute the rate using a the lowest unit of measure in the interval.
-For example, if the interval was 2 Days and 4 Hours the unit of measure would be HR and Quantity would be 52 (2 x 24 + 4).
+Using the interval and the rentals pricing grid we will compute the rate using a the lowest unit of measure in the interval as defined in your Company Preferences.

 |Quote||The Rental Contract is being prepared.
 The equipment is still availalble for other rental contracts.|